 These written procedures shall be publicly available to all interested parties.
 Additional information on the SFI Standards Development process, regional workshop reports and stakeholder comments submitted during both public comment periods and how they were addressed shall be publicly available and also maintained for a minimum of five years.

+Printed copies of the standard will be available to participants and may incur a minimal

+charge to cover printing and shipping costs.
+The Standards will be published in English and

+may be translated into other languages; if there are inconsistencies, the English version of

+the standard is the reference.

 Figure 1: Procedure Used For SFI Standards Revision